-This information will help you understand how drinking alcohol can affect your surgery and what we can do to help you.
+This information will help you understand how drinking alcohol can affect your surgery.
+It also explains what we can do to help you at MSK.

 How Alcohol Can Affect Your Surgery

-- Stopping alcohol suddenly can cause seizures, delirium, and death.
-If we know you’re at risk for these complications, we can prescribe medications to help prevent them.
+If we know you’re at risk for any of these problems, we can prescribe medications to help prevent them.

 What We Will Do

-At Memorial Sloan Kettering (MSK) we talk with all patients about their alcohol intake.
+At MSK, we talk to everyone about their alcohol intake.
 Your healthcare providers will ask you about the amount of alcohol you drink every day.
 This includes beer, wine, and liquor.
 They will also ask you to answer the questions below, which are known as the CAGE questionnaire.

 In the last year: